artifacthealth/baseline/README.md

 ## Comparing against a baseline

 Once a baseline file has been created, if the program is run with the `-b` option again, the tests will be compared against the established baseline.
-If the change in the performance of a test compared to its baseline is at least 10%, the test is reported as changed.
+If a change in the performance of a test compared to its baseline is at least 10%, the test is reported as changed.

+Suppose we changed the implementation of the insertion sort algorithm, improving its performance.
+Running Baseline again will result in the following output.

 ```
 $ baseline -b results.json test.js

-Tests will be compared to baseline established on 2/24/2015 at 10:11:58 PM.
+Tests will be compared to baseline established on 2/26/2015 at 5:25:52 PM.

-Regexp vs indexOf
+Sorting Algorithms
+  Bubble Sort: 6,733,428 ops/sec ±0.44%
-  Regexp: 13,614,434 ops/sec ±0.73% (11% slower than baseline)
+  Insertion Sort: 1,407,368 ops/sec ±0.70% (19% faster than baseline)
-  indexOf: 21,564,642 ops/sec ±1.11%

-Completed 2 tests, 1 slower.
+Completed 2 tests, 1 faster.
 ```

 The default threshold of 10% can be adjusted using the `-T` option.
 Below is an example of running Baseline with a